Features: Patria State Forest and Vroman’s Nose

 9.70 The red trail ends at an intersection with the green trail.
 The Long Path turns right and follows the green trail up to the summit of Vroman’s Nose.
 There is a view to the right, across the Schoharie Valley to the Catskills.
 To the left of the view is a campsite.

 9.85 The trail reaches the summit of Vroman’s Nose, with a spectacular view across the Schoharie Valley and Vroomansland south to the Catskills.
 This is a wonderful place to have lunch, rest and take in the sun.
 Locals have been taking the hike up here for over a hundred years, as is evidenced by the initials in the rock.
-The mountain is owned by the Vroman’s Nose Preservation Corp., which has preserved it as forever wild.
+In 2017, the Vroman’s Nose Preservation Corp donated this mountain to NYS DEC, it's preserved as a Unique Area.
 Although the route followed by the Long Path up the mountain is quite steep, the summit can also be reached by an easy 600-foot climb from the maintained parking lot at the base of the green trail on West Middleburgh Road.
 A very informative book on the history of Vroman’s Nose and its environs, written by Dr. Vincent Schaefer, the founder of the Long Path, is available at the Old Stone Fort in Schoharie.
 The Long Path continues along the green trail, following the cliffs, with spectacular views along the edge of the escarpment.

 10.05 Reach an overhanging promontory, with views both up and down the Schoharie Valley.
 You can see north to the Village of Middleburgh and the cliffs of Middleburgh, where the Long Path continues north and east toward Albany County.
 Here the green trail ends and the Long Path continues on the blue trail that descends, sometimes steeply, through the woods.